-[Focus] Nordic people prioritise closer defence co-operation
+[Focus] Nordic people prioritise closer defence cooperation

 Today Britain is about to leave the EU, China is ever-strengthening its global position and the United States increasingly focuses on US interests.
 Also the threat picture in Europe has become more complex, political polarisation is increasing and many people perceive the developments in Russia as worrying.

-The closer to Russia, the more interested people are in the Nordic security co-operation.
-Finland tops with 45 percent, followed by Sweden 30 percent and Norway 29 percent, while just 2 percent in Greenland find Nordic security co-operation important.
+The closer to Russia, the more interested people are in the Nordic security cooperation.
+Finland tops with 45 percent, followed by Sweden 30 percent and Norway 29 percent, while just 2 percent in Greenland find Nordic security cooperation important.

 "We live in turbulent times so people want to seek comfort," explained Norway's new defence minister, Frank Bakke-Jensen at a press-conference in Helsinki on Tuesday.

-Relations to the European Union EU was a very low priority, mentioned by only 7 percent as an important area for the Nordic co-operation.
+Relations to the European Union was a very low priority, mentioned by only 7 percent as an important area for the Nordic cooperation.

 Finland, Sweden and Denmark are members of the EU, while Iceland and Norway are not.
 Also security alliances differ, with Iceland, Norway and Denmark being members of Nato, while Sweden and Finland are non-allied countries.